Learn how to prepare and use 100 percent organic Liquid Grass Clipping Tea Fertilizer for your plants for free and watch them thrive!

 Using Grass Clipping Tea Fertilizer

 The best use of a liquid fertilizer is around the base of the plants.
 If you are using it for a single plant, 1 cup offers a fine boost.
-For container plants, you can use the diluted fertilizer as much as you want to moisten the entire container without draining.
+For container plants, use the diluted fertilizer as much as you want to moisten the entire container without draining.

 - Fill a watering jug with the liquid fertilizer and pour it around the roots of the plants.